section-engineering-education/engineering-education/articles/introduction-to-evolutionary-algorithms/index.md

 infinite amount of time will almost surely type any given text, such as the complete works of William Shakespeare.

-TThe actual chance that a monkey types the entire Julius Caesar is very slim.
+The actual chance that a monkey types the entire Julius Caesar is very slim.
 It is so minuscule that if it started at Big Bang, it still would still be typing.
 This is going to set the premise for the problem we are going to look at.

 Let us consider a monkey aiming to type a short phrase, say "Hello".
 The probability that the monkey gets one letter right, say "H", would be 1/54 as there are 27 possible lowercase and 27 possible uppercase characters to choose from.
 So, the probability that the monkey gets the word 'Hello' right would be: